iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

   2. Update parameters: $$\theta_t = \theta_{t-1} - \eta g_t$$
 * **Output**: $$\theta_T$$

 Let's first consider the simplest case: $$T=1$$, i.e., we just want to take a single gradient step.
 The tools, which we have developed with the Gaussian mechanism, allow us to do this!
 To see how, let's analyze the sensitivity of a single gradient computation after the initialization.
-We assume that the adversary already knowns $$\theta_0$$.
+We assume the adversary already knows $$\theta_0$$.
 Then, our privacy depends on the only step accessing the data, i.e. our query function is:
 $$f(D) = \frac{1}{N} \sum_{i\in [N]} \nabla_{\theta_0} R(f_{\theta_0},x_i).$$

 The challenge is that gradients could be arbitrarily large, making the sensitivity unbounded.
 However, we can fix this by clipping the individual gradients to a maximum $$\ell_2$$ norm $$C$$.
 This gives us